 The Brown Arts Institute is pleased to once again sponsor the BAI Songwriting Workshop, a free weekly workshop designed to give students and regional community members a chance to hone their songwriting skills while being part of and contributing to a supportive creative community.

 The workshop is open to students and community members via an application process.
 Songwriters of all experience levels and genres are encouraged to apply!
 Participation is limited, and the selection process is competitive.
-Deadline for applications is Sunday, September 12 at 6:00 pm.
-Applicants are expected to be able to attend at least 75% of weekly workshop sessions.
+Deadline for applications is Friday, September 9 at 11:59 pm.
+Applicants are expected to be able to consistently attend weekly workshop sessions.

 To apply for the BAI Songwriting Workshop, please fill out this application, which asks questions about you and your songwriting.
 You are asked to provide a link to an example of your songwriting (this can be on SoundCloud, YouTube, Bandcamp, Google Drive, etc.).
 Space in the workshops is limited and the selection process aims to create a cohesive cohort.